-- There are 4 residential homes that are CQC rated 'Good' quality and worked at standard published rates as of late 2024 - There are 2 care homes that are of lower CQC rated quality work and worked at standard published rates as of late 2024 - There are 14 residential homes that are CQC 'Good' rated but charged more than the Council standard published rate as of late 2024 - There are 8 residential homes that are of lower CQC rated quality but charged more than the standard published rate as of late 2024 - There are 4 residential homes CQC rated 'Good' that worked over standard published rates but are under Walsall Fair Cost of Care determined rates as of late 2024.
+- There are 4 residential homes that are CQC rated 'Good' quality and worked at standard published rates as of late 2024 - There are 2 care homes that are of lower CQC rated quality work and worked at standard published rates as of late 2024 - There are 14 residential homes that are CQC 'Good' rated but charged more than the Council standard published rate as of late 2024 - There are 8 residential homes that are of lower CQC rated quality but charged more than the standard published rate as of late 2024 - There are 4 residential homes CQC rated 'Good' that worked over standard published rates.

 It shows where residential and nursing care commissioners need to target efforts to improve quality and pricing strategy.
-This cost/ quality analysis a tool that brokers will now use to determine placements subject to need, choice, capacity at the time of placement.
+This cost/ quality analysis is a tool that brokers will now use to determine placements subject to need, choice, capacity at the time of placement.